Skip to main content

 3. Click on the {...} Edit JSON button.

-4. Copy and paste this JSON configuration into the editor.
+4. Copy and paste the JSON configuration for your integration type into the editor:

 Create GitHub Issue (Click to expand)